chirpy2605/voron/V0/NozzleWiper/README.md

 ![mountnut](images/mountnut.jpg)

-Attach the frame mount to the servo mount using 2 M3x8mm screws through the groove.
+Attach the frame mount to the servo mount using 2 M3x8mm screws through the small  sliding clamp which slides up and down the groove in the frame mount.
 Do not tighten these screws, the servo mount should slide up and down the frame mount for now:

 ![complete](images/complete.jpg)